JuliaAttic/QuDirac.jl/docs/op_math.md

 Note that addition and subtraction of `Projector`s results in `GenericOp`s.
-While the former simply represents an outer product, the latter can more generally represent a *sum* of operators, and is no longer a view.
+While the former simply represents an outer product, the latter can more generally represent a *sum* of operators, and is no longer a view on underlying states.

 ---
 ## Normalization